chembience/chembience/README.rst

 Creation and deployment of all Chembience-based Docker images and application containers can be orchestrated by the developer with the help of `docker-compose <https://docs.docker.com/compose/>`_.
-Any Docker image required for starting up one of the Chembience applications or components is continuously built and tested with `Github Actions <https://github.com/chembience/chembience/actions>`_ and made available for pulling from the `Chembience Docker hub repository <https://hub.docker.com/u/chembience/>`_).
+Any Docker image required for starting up one of the Chembience applications or components is continuously built and tested with `Github Actions <https://github.com/chembience/chembience/actions>`_ and made available at `Chembience Docker hub repository <https://hub.docker.com/u/chembience/>`_) for pulling by Docker.
 Alternatively, the Docker images can also be built locally on the user's host machine by using the provided build script.

 If a Chembience-based application is started, a Docker virtual network (*Chembience Backend Network*) is created on the